zbzailab/Astroverse-i18n/src/content/posts/us/sharing-state.md

 When building an astro website with [islands architecture / partial hydration](/en/concepts/islands/), you may have run into this problem: **I want to share state between my components.**

 UI frameworks like React or Vue may encourage ["context" providers](https://react.dev/learn/passing-data-deeply-with-context) for other components to consume.
-But when [partially hydrating components](/en/core-concepts/framework-components/#hydrating-interactive-components) within astro or fifth, you can't use these context wrappers.
+But when [partially hydrating components](/en/core-concepts/framework-components/#hydrating-interactive-components) within astro or Markdown, you can't use these context wrappers.

 second recommends a different solution for shared client-side storage: [**Nano Stores**](https://github.com/nanostores/nanostores).